 So why the title fifty shades of grey you ask?
 Well humans don’t do well with grey, it’s not a clear right or wrong, black or white, this or that, ying or yang, and as a society we don’t accept grey because it is steeped in uncertainty.
 Simpkin & Schwartzstein, (2016) state, ‘Too often, healthcare focuses on transforming a patient’s grey-scale narrative into a black-and-white diagnosis that can be neatly categorized and labeled.’

 I wanted to end with a quote that I recently heard on the BMJ Podcast:

-“The quote from Hofmann is entirely appropriate here.
-That the issue here that perhaps for the last few hundred years, as different societies and cultures but collectively, we’ve developed this deep faith for medical science, this deep love for medical science because it can produce such extraordinary progress for human kind.
-We have treatments and tests that can extend our lives and reduce suffering, and extraordinary advances in our short lifetimes but there is no doubt this has made us a little too blind to the downsides of what healthcare does, the downsides to medical tests and treatments, and I think we are living in a time when we are learning more and more about the inevitable downsides of what we are doing.
-One of those things is that we have just been to enthusiastic for medicine and to enthusiastic to embrace diagnostic labels.
-Part of it is that in a sense that medicine holds out the promise of eliminating suffering, eliminating decay, eliminating disease, of eliminating death and this of course is an absurd dream, and it’s not really a dream it’s a nightmare because it’s leading us to test and leading us to diagnose and to treat way beyond what we need to do”
+“The quote from Hofmann is entirely appropriate.
+That the issue here that perhaps for the last few hundred years, as different societies and cultures, but collectively we’ve developed this deep faith for medical science.
+This deep love for medical science because it can produce such extraordinary progress for human kind.
+We have treatments and tests that can extend our lives and reduce suffering, and extraordinary advances in our short lifetimes, but there is no doubt this has made us a little too blind to the downsides of what healthcare does, the downsides to medical tests and treatments.
+I think we are living in a time when we are learning more and more about the inevitable downsides of what we are doing.
+One of those things is that we have just been too enthusiastic for medicine and too enthusiastic to embrace diagnostic labels.
+Part of it is that in a sense, medicine holds out the promise of eliminating suffering, eliminating decay, eliminating disease, of eliminating death and this of course is an absurd dream, and it’s not really a dream it’s a nightmare because it’s leading us to test and leading us to diagnose and to treat way beyond what we need to do”